gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

 Above, we wrote the Node class constructor for a singly linked list.
 Alter the code below to write a Node class constructor for a doubly linked list.

+Spend no more then 5 minutes working through this independently.
+Use the hints below or reach out for help if you are still feeling stuck after 5 minutes.

 ##### !end-question

 ##### !placeholder